phalcon/documentation/docs/filter-validation.md

     )
 );
 ```

 ### File Resolution Equal
-Checks if a file has the right resolution
+Check if a file has the right resolution

 ```php
 <?php